Jeimer Candelario Preview, Player Props: Cubs vs. Royals

-On Saturday, Jeimer Candelario (.410 on-base percentage in past 10 games, 51 points above season-long percentage) and the Chicago Cubs play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 2:20 PM ET.
+Jeimer Candelario -- with a slugging percentage of .364 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs against the Kansas City Royals, with Jordan Lyles on the hill, on August 20 at 2:20 PM ET.

 Jeimer Candelario Game Info & Props vs. the Royals